michaelo/sapt/README.md

     -
     {"some":"data}

-*TBD: Implement support for injecting files?*
+*TBD: Implement support for injecting files?
+If so: allow arbitrary sizes.*

 Output section: